 Golden Teacher Variations & Genetic Relatives

-Golden Teachers have been around for a long time and were the dominant strain on the market for decades.
-It’s very likely that many of the strains listed on the market today are either Golden Teachers rebranded as something else or are were selectively bred or crossed from Golden Teachers.
+Golden Teachers have been around for a long time and have been the dominant strain on the market for decades.
+Many of the strains listed on the market today likely are either Golden Teachers rebranded as something else or were selectively bred or crossed from Golden Teachers.

 Mushroom strains that feature golden caps: